 Talk to your doctor to determine the appropriate dose for you.

 The use of herbs is a time-honored approach to strengthening the body and treating disease.
 However, herbs can trigger side effects and may interact with other herbs, supplements, or medications.
 For these reasons, you should take herbs with care, under the supervision of a health care provider.

-Turmeric and curcumin supplements are considered safe when taken at the recommended doses.
-However, taking large amounts of turmeric for long periods of time may cause stomach upset and, in extreme cases, ulcers.
+Turmeric in food is considered safe.
+However, taking large amounts of turmeric and curcumin in supplement form for long periods of time may cause stomach upset and, in extreme cases, ulcers.
 People who have gallstones or obstruction of the bile passages should talk to their doctor before taking turmeric.

 If you have diabetes, talk to your doctor before taking turmeric supplements.
 Turmeric may lower blood sugar levels.
 When combined with medications for diabetes, turmeric could cause hypoglycemia (low blood sugar).

 Although it is safe to eat foods with turmeric, pregnant and breastfeeding women should not take turmeric supplements.

 Because turmeric may act like a blood thinner, you should stop taking it at least 2 weeks before surgery.
 Tell your doctor and surgeon that you have been taking turmeric.

 If you are being treated with any of the following medications, you should not use turmeric or curcumin in medicinal forms without first talking to your health care provider.

 Turmeric may strengthen the effects of these drugs, raising the risk of bleeding.
 Blood thinners include warfarin (Coumadin), clopidogrel (Plavix), and aspirin, among others.